 - Short-term insurance plans: Short-term insurance plans, which are temporary insurance policies people use as affordable alternatives to private health insurance, aren’t an option in Massachusetts.
 Under current state law, underwritten short-term plans are not permitted.5

 The introduction of the Affordable Care Act (ACA) had a significant impact on the state.
-In just three years after the launch of ACA, the number of uninsured individuals in Massachusetts declined by over 30%.6 Today, the state’s percentage of uninsured people is below the national average.
+Between 2013-2016, the number of uninsured individuals in Massachusetts declined by over 30%.6 Today, the state’s percentage of uninsured people is below the national average.

-In 2013, then-governor Deval Patrick signed legislation to expand Medicaid under the ACA, covering adults earning up to 138% of the federal poverty line.7 Under the new regulations, an additional 393,000 people were able to get health insurance coverage through Medicaid.8
+In 2013, then-governor Deval Patrick signed legislation to expand Medicaid under the ACA, covering adults earning up to 138% of the federal poverty line.7 Under the new regulations, an additional 376,900 people were able to get health insurance coverage through Medicaid as of 2020.8

 Due to these changes, you have more coverage options in Massachusetts.
 If you need health insurance, your choices are dependent on your age, income, and employment status.